qwilio/qwil-iframe-api/README.md

        * `options.imagePreview`: if `false`, the in-app image preview is disabled and clicking on images will trigger downloads instead.
        * `options.pdfPreview`: if `false`, the in-app PDF preview is disabled and clicking on pdf files will trigger downloads instead.
        * `option.emitDownloads`: if `true`, `download-request` event are emitted instead downloads.
 This allows you to handle the download/preview logic yourself.
+       * `option.emitMeetingJoin`: if `true`, `meeting-join` event are emitted instead opening meeting URLs in new window.
+This allows you to handle the loading of meeting URLs yourself.
    * `appDomain`: Target a different app variant.
 For example, setting to "beta-sdk.qwil.io" will embed a beta version of Qwil instead of the production version.
    * `onLoad`: Callback function when app is loaded and user is authenticated
    * `onError`: Callback function when app fails to load or authentication failed